eniolajayi/wordle/README.md

 # Wordle
-Wordle clone using react on the front-end
+A simple [Wordle](https://www.nytimes.com/games/wordle/index.html) clone using react on the front-end.